Understanding Credit Card Processing

 aACE will automatically generate an invoice, post a receipt, and capture the funds when:

-• The order's Billing Terms field is set to Credit Card
+• The order Billing Terms field is set to Credit Card.

-• The purchase for the drop-shipment is set to Open status
+• The purchase status for the drop-shipment is Open.

 Manually Invoiced Orders

 When the invoice for the order is created manually and opened, a dialog prompts you to charge the credit card.
-If you click Yes, aACE will post the receipt and capture the funds.
+If you select Yes, aACE will post the receipt and capture the funds.